 - Such a slow process is also going to help you avoid a high possibility of engorgement or even discomfort.

-Choose the Right Formula
+Choose The Right Formula

 Choose the Right Formula The formulas are not identical, therefore it is well-suited to choose the one that works out best for your baby.